 A construction loan is a type of short-term financing to cover the costs associated with building your new home, including possibly the purchase of the land, pre-construction work on the land, and the construction process until your house is finished and receives a certificate of occupancy.
 Different types of construction loans include:

-- Single-close: Also known as construction to permanent, a single close construction loan is generally considered the most convenient and cost-savings option.
+- Single-close: Also known as construction to permanent, or one close construction loan, a single close construction loan is generally considered the most convenient and cost-savings option.
 Once your new home is move-in ready, the short-term construction loan converts to a long-term mortgage loan without the hassle and expense of going through another closing.

 - Construction-only: This type of financing must be refinanced or paid off once the construction process is complete.
 After the construction process is complete or a predetermined time lapses (generally nine to twelve months) you will need to pay your construction loan balance in full.
 If you are selling another house, you may be able to use the proceeds to pay off your construction loan.
 Otherwise, you will need to apply for a traditional mortgage, which includes an application and a second loan with closing costs to payoff your construction-only loan.

 - Land loan: If you are ready to purchase land but plan to wait a while before building a new house, a land-only loan may be the best financing option for you.